particle-iot/docs/src/content/tutorials/device-os/led.md

 While the Electron does not *require* that you attach the USB cable, this will ensure that your battery does not run out of charge during the connection process.

-The E Series E402 (LTE) and Boron LTE can be used only powered by USB.
+The E Series E402 (LTE Cat M1) and Boron LTE can be used only powered by USB.

 #### 4) Is your SIM activated?
 In order for your Particle SIM card to connect to the cellular network, it needs to be activated.
 The *only* way to do this is to go through SIM activation and setup at [https://setup.particle.io](https://setup.particle.io) or the mobile apps.
 Follow the on-screen prompts to complete device setup and SIM activation.